-It was time for a color change, so you went to the salon and shelled out a small fortune on everything from highlights to lowlights and maybe even a glaze.
-Whether you wanted a simple, sun-kissed look or a dramatic change, the question now is: How will you make that color last until next time?
+It's time for a color change, so you head to the salon and shell out a small fortune on everything from highlights to lowlights and maybe even a glaze.
+Whether you want a simple, sun-kissed look or a dramatic change, the question now is: How will you make that color last until next time?

 Celebrity colorist Ryan Pearl, who works at Cutler Salon in New York City, recommends waiting at least 24 hours before shampooing as this allows the dye to settle into the hair.
 If you’re desperate to get that clean-hair feeling, Pearl suggests simply rinsing your hair with cool water and scrubbing the scalp with fingertips.